nash-io/third-party-fiat-ramps/README.md

 ## Data types

-Supported values for `asset` are currently: "eth" and "usdc", with more to come soon.
-For `address` we require a standard Ethereum address with a "0x" prefix.
-Amount is a decimal number that will be string encoded.
+Supported values for `asset` are currently: `"eth"` and `"usdc"`, with more to come soon.
+For `address` we require a standard Ethereum address with a `0x` prefix.
+The value specified by `amount` is a decimal number that will be string encoded.

 ## User flow